defurny/furby/README.md

 # furby
-Furby is a software used to test security.
+Furby is a software used to host services more easily.

 # Changelog
 ; main exe coming soon, added updater.exe